horus-scheduler/horus_controller/README.md

 # Horus Control Plane

-This repository contains our implementation of the control plane of the Horus in-network task scheduler.
+This repository contains our implementation of the control plane of the NSDI’24 paper, **Horus: Granular In-Network Task Scheduler for Cloud Datacenters**.

-XXX Explain what Horus is.

 Horus has both data plane and control plane components.

 The control plane of Horus consists of a centralized controller, spine controllers, and leaf controllers.
 While the data plane schedules tasks, the control plane handles initialization, failures, and dynamic virtual clusters.

-## Design

 ## Building